pavloslee/pavloslee.github.io/_pages/tools.md

 ## Graphics

-A big part of research is communication, including presenations.
-I use copy-right free sources:
+A big part of good research is clear and effective communication to other researchers and wider public.
+For my communication I use the following sources.

 For photos: